AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

             }
     }",
     "is_chatroom": false,
-    // "upload_file" indicates that the current operation is to upload a shared file to a chat group or chat room.
+    // "upload_file" indicates that the current operation is to upload a shared file to a chat group.
     "operation": "upload_file",
     "status":
     {